 Ben Hasson previously worked at RMM Online Advertising and interned at media company Super!Alright!
 He has also worked as a freelance designer for print and the web, mostly for the Austin independent music and film scene.
 He grew up in Tucson and graduated from the University of Texas with a bachelor's degree in design.

-John Jordan does a little bit of everything at The Texas Tribune.
-In addition working with our great photographers to editing our Directory of elected officials, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
+John Jordan does a little bit of everything at the Tribune.
+From working with our great photographers to editing our directory of elected officials to making fresh guac y queso every Friday, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
 Before coming to work at the Tribune, John spent several decades as a touring and recording musician.
-In 2005, he left the road to join a statewide political campaign.
-After that, John worked for an Austin-based nonprofit, then joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.
+In 2005, he left the road (well, sort of) to join a statewide political campaign.
+After that, John joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.
 Read Articles by John Jordan

 Abby Livingston joined the Tribune in 2014 as the publication's first Washington Bureau Chief.
-In this role, she won the 2017 National Press Club Award for Washington Regional Reporting.
-Previously, she covered political campaigns, House leadership and Congress for Roll Call, the Capitol Hill newspaper.
-A seventh-generation Texan, Abby graduated from the University of Texas at Austin.
-She grew up in Fort Worth and has appeared in an episode of "The Bold and The Beautiful."
-Abby pitched and produced political segments for CNN and worked as an editor for The Hotline, National Journal’s campaign tipsheet.
-Abby began her journalism career as a desk assistant at NBC News in Washington, working her way up to the political unit, where she researched stories for Nightly News, the Today Show and Meet the Press.
+In this role, she covers members in the Texas Congressional delegation and campaigns back in the home state.
+A seventh-generation Texan, Abby grew up in Fort Worth and graduated from the University of Texas at Austin.
+Prior to the Tribune, Abby worked for NBC, CNN, National Journal and Roll Call.
+At the Tribune, she won the 2017 National Press Club Award for Washington Regional Reporting and the Society of Professional Journalists' 2018 Sigma Delta Chi Award for Washington Correspondence.
+Abby is a contributing writer to the Almanac of American Politics and frequently appears on MSNBC, CNN and Sirius XM radio.
+She also had a role on an episode of "The Bold and The Beautiful."
 In keeping with the Trib’s great history of hiring softball stars, Abby is a three-time MVP (the most in game history —Ed.) for The Bad News Babes, the women’s press softball team that takes on female members of Congress in the annual Congressional Women’s Softball breast cancer charity game.
 Read Articles by Abby Livingston

 Corrie MacLaggan is the Tribune's managing editor.
 Previously, the Austin native worked as a national correspondent for Reuters, writing and editing stories about Texas and nearby states and overseeing a network of freelance writers.
 Before joining Reuters, she covered Texas government and politics for the Austin American-Statesman, writing about everything from gubernatorial races to food stamp application backlogs.
 She spent her first year at the Statesman writing for the newspaper's weekly Spanish-language publication.
 She has also worked in Mexico City, where she wrote for publications including the Miami Herald's Mexico edition, Latin Trade magazine and the Jewish Telegraphic Agency.
 Her first reporting job was at the El Paso Times.
 Corrie is a graduate of the University of North Carolina at Chapel Hill, where she studied journalism and Spanish.
 Read Articles by Corrie MacLaggan